Lisa’s List: 5 Tips for Faster Knitting + Why You Shouldn’t Care

 I worked with the folks at Skacel to develop the exclusive addi Turbo Rockets fixed circular set a few years ago, and it continues to be my go-to needle set for everyday projects, deadline-driven or not.
 I never have to look for a missing tip—common for me with interchangeable sets—and the 32” length is great for everything from shawls to sweaters in-the-round, or anything worked flat in pieces.

 Get your Turbo Rocket set today and try out some of my speed-knitting tips.
+Besides the fixed 16″ and 24″ we have, there are a bunch of other fantastic options available (affiliate link).
 Or better yet, make a date with your besties, grab some wine, and knit for the love of it.
 These needles will only increase your love!

 Be a Rocket Star,